-- Part 1 tells you the purpose of the study and what will happen to you if you take part. - Part 2 tells you more information about how we run (conduct) the study, including what happens to your samples and the data you provide.
+- Part 1 tells you the purpose of the study and what will happen to you if you take part - Part 2 tells you more information about how we run (conduct) the study, including what happens to and samples and the data you provide

 Please ask us if there is anything that is not clear, or if you would like more information.
-Remember that participation is entirely voluntary, so please take time to decide whether or not to take part.
+Take time to decide whether or not to take part.
+Participation is entirely voluntary.